bruvellu/terebratalia-wnts/wnt.md

 ## Summary of findings

 In this study, we characterize the Wnt complement of the brachiopod *T. transversa* and investigate the spatiotemporal expression dynamics of Wnt signaling components throughout embryogenesis.
-We find that during axial elongation, the expression of Wnt ligands, receptors, and antagonists show an anteroposterior organization forming regionalized transcriptional territories.
-Each region expresses a unique combination of genes, and thus, ligand--receptor contexts.
+We find that during axial elongation, the expression of ligands, receptors, and antagonists show an anteroposterior organization forming regionalized transcriptional territories, each expressing a unique combination of transcripts.
-The appearance of these territories precede and subsequently coincide with the morphological subdivisions of the larval body, indicating that the modulation of Wnt signaling pathways may contribute to pattern the brachiopod larval body.
+These territories precede and coincide with the morphological subdivisions of the larval body, indicating that the differential activation of Wnt signaling may contribute to pattern the brachiopod larval body.
+We identified differences in receptor-context that may be involved in the patterning of a brachiopod evolutionary novelty, the mantle lobe.
-Our comparative data reveals that the expression of Frizzled receptors is evolutionary conserved while the expression of Wnt ligands is more variable suggesting that the evolutionary shuffling of Wnt ligand expression may be a mechanism underlying the evolution of animal body axis.
+A comparative analysis reveals that while the expression of Frizzled receptors is evolutionary conserved, the expression of Wnt ligands is more variable.
+This suggests that the evolutionary shuffling of Wnt ligand expression may be a mechanism underlying the evolution of anteroposterior diversification in bilaterians.

 <!--TODO: Revise after general manuscript revision because the focus may change-->